apache/flink/docs/content/docs/try-flink/flink-operations-playground.md

 in its "at-least-once" mode, there is a chance that you will see some duplicate output records.

 {{< hint info >}}
-**Note**: Most production setups rely on a resource manager (Kubernetes, Yarn, Mesos) to automatically restart failed processes.
+**Note**: Most production setups rely on a resource manager (Kubernetes, Yarn) to automatically restart failed processes.
 {{< /hint >}}

 ### Upgrading & Rescaling a Job